-On the basis of reducing the first-year investment but still being greater than the second year, The second-round optimization is led by the enterprise stakeholder proposed a, who is both investor and economic beneficiary, expecting further initial investment pressure reduction in the implementation plan, that is, lower NPV in the first year.
-A modified investment plan to start the second-round optimization, i.e., 70, 50, 40, 30, and 40 and the NPV without income is 180.34) is proposed based on comprehensive consideration of previous investment constraints, optimization results, and stakeholder needs.
-As shown in This investment plan moves part of the investment in the first two to the next three years, and its optimization result is the orange Pareto front (Figure 7b, compared to the first-round Pareto front, the new Pareto front moves to the lower left as a whole, which means that these implementation plansroadmaps sacrifice some environmental effectiveness in exchange for lower investment pressures.
+The second-round optimization is led by the enterprise stakeholder, who is both investor and economic beneficiary, expecting further initial investment pressure reduction in the implementation plan, that is, lower NPV in the first year.
+A modified investment plan (70, 50, 40, 30, and 40; the NPV without income is 180.34) is proposed based on a comprehensive consideration of previous investment constraints, optimization results, and stakeholder needs.
+This investment plan moves part of the investment in the first two to the next three years, and its optimization result is the orange Pareto front (Figure 8b).
+Compared to the first-round Pareto front, the new Pareto front moves to the lower left as a whole (Figure 8b), which means that these implementation plans sacrifice some environmental effectiveness in exchange for a lower NPV.

-The exploratory analysis of the previous results showed that among roadmaps with similar investment plans in the first three years, a higher investment in the fifth year than the fourth year often results in a slightly higher soil erosion reduction rate.
-Therefore, to further achieve higher environmental effectiveness, the third-round optimization is conducted by other stakeholders (e.g., citizens living in the watershed), who proposed a revised investment constraint by reducing part of the fourth-year investment and increasing it in the first-year and keep the fifth-year unchanged, i.e., 80, 50, 40, 20, and 40 and the NPV without income is 182.60) as they paid more attention to improving environmental effectiveness.
+The third-round optimization is conducted by other stakeholders (e.g., citizens living in the watershed), who proposed revised investment constraints (80, 50, 40, 20, and 40; the NPV without income is 182.60) as they paid more attention to improving environmental effectiveness.
 This investment plan reduces part of the investment in the fourth year and increases it in the first year.
 The exploratory analysis of the roadmaps in the first two rounds demonstrates that roadmaps with higher investment in the first year usually have higher environmental effectiveness, which is consistent with a previous study (Shen et al., under review).
-The reason for reducing investment in the fourth instead of the fifth year is to that implementing the prominent BMP, ABHMP, in the fifth year, which will produce better comprehensive effectiveness (see further discussion in Section 4.2.2).
-The optimization results is the grey Pareto front, which indeed validated the proposal that further improvements in the comprehensive effectiveness of roadmaps occurred within the candidate range of multi-objective (red box in Figure 7c).
+The reason for reducing investment in the fourth instead of the fifth year is to implement the prominent BMP, ABHMP, in the fifth year, which will produce better comprehensive effectiveness (see further discussion in Section 4.2.2).
+The optimization result is the grey Pareto front, which further improves the comprehensive effectiveness within the candidate range (red box in Figure 8c).

-Therefore, the final optimization results can well meet the positions and investment proposals requirements of all stakeholder groups.
-The progressive shifts in the three Pareto frontsoptimized roadmap sets can well reflect the differences in requirements positions among stakeholders and facilitate the reach of agreed-upon solutions, demonstrating the effectiveness of the iterative optimization participatory process in the system.
+Therefore, the optimization results can meet the requirements of all stakeholders.
+The shifts in the three Pareto fronts can well reflect the differences in requirements among stakeholders, demonstrating the effectiveness of the iterative optimization process in the system.

-4.2.2 The rationality and diversity of the optimized roadmaps agreed-uponeompromise solutions can be reached.
-In this experiment, the scope of this candidate area was focused step by step (the red box in Figure 7a-c) and the investment-environmental effectiveness gap_differences between the roadmaps in the candidate area (the red box in Figure 8c7e) were no longer apparent, indicating that there was no significant disagreement among stakeholders in the agreed-upon roadmap(s) is most likely to be elected within this area.
-Meanwhile, there were still some differences among the roadmaps, reflecting the diversity of the Pareto solution sets.
-Three representative roadmaps were selected from the candidate area in Figure 7c, one for each Pareto front, and their spatiotemporal implementation configurations, stepwise investments, and economic benefits were compared to illustrate their rationality and diversity.
+4.2.2 The rationality and diversity of the optimized roadmaps

+The overlapping part among multiple Pareto fronts is often the focus of discussions among all stakeholders, and is also a potential area where compromise solutions can be reached.
+In this experiment, the investment-environmental effectiveness gap between the roadmaps in the candidate area (the red box in Figure 8c) was no longer apparent, indicating that there was no significant disagreement among stakeholders in the roadmaps within this area.
+However, there were still some differences among the roadmaps, reflecting the diversity of the Pareto solution sets.
+Three representative roadmaps were selected from the candidate areas, one for each Pareto front, and their spatiotemporal implementation configurations and stepwise investments were compared to illustrate their rationality and diversity.